catchpoint/Integrations.GoogleCloudMonitoring/Stackdriver-Webhook/README.md

 To check logs with the gcloud tool, use the logs read command:
-This will which help in troubleshooting.
+This will help in troubleshooting.
  ```bash
 $ gcloud functions logs read
 ````